JaneTakanashi/disneyland_ticket_notification/README.md

 # DisneylandTicketNotification
 Due to COVID-19, Tokyo Disneyland conducts limits on attendance, making it hard to get tickets.
 But I want to visit Disneyland anyway.
-So I wrote a script to snap up tickets and send notifications through Telegram when tickets are available.
+So I wrote a script to snap up tickets and send notifications through Telegram bot when tickets are available.

 ## Preliminaries
 * Selenium